jksprattler/jennas-runbooks/DevOps/CI-CD/jekyll-s3-actions.md

 - GitHub hosts the repo for the Jekyll website files
 - GitHub Actions kickoff the CI/CD Workflow whenever a push is made to the main branch
 - CI/CD Workflow uploads the output files from the Jekyll `_site` directory to the AWS S3 bucket
-- CloudFront invalidation is run in order to clear out any cached content and immediately serve up the new/updated S3 website content
+- CloudFront invalidation is run in order to clear out any cached content and immediately serve the updated S3 website content

 ### Procedure
 #### Create Route 53 Domain
-I'll be creating my domain using Route 53 however, you can use another domain provider if you like just note that you'll need to follow a slightly different procedure then what I've defined in this runbook.
+- I'll be creating my domain using Route 53 however, you can use another domain provider if you like just note that you'll need to follow a slightly different procedure then what I've defined in this runbook.
 1. Navigate to the AWS Route 53 service and check the availability of your domain name - if available purchase it.
 At the time of this writing it cost me $12 per year for my new .com domain.
 ![aws-route53-resume](/images/aws-route53-resume.png)
 2. Your new domain should now show a status of "Domain registration in progress."
 It will take approximately 30 minutes for your new domain to be registered.
 ![aws-route53-resume-pending-requests](/images/aws-route53-resume-pending-requests.png)
-3. Proceed with the next section to create the S3 bucket and we'll create DNS records for our new site in a later step.
+3. Proceed with the next section to create the S3 bucket.
+We'll create DNS records for our new site in a later section.

 #### Create S3 Bucket
 - Copy the Cloudformation stack YAML code below and replace all FIXME values per your environment.
   - `BucketName` must match your domain name exactly
   - `PublicAccessBlockConfiguration` properties are all set to false in order to allow public access to your website
   - `BucketPolicy` has `s3:GetObject` action set to allow so that anyone can read the object data and view the website
   - `WebsiteConfiguration` enables the static website capability in S3
-  - `WWWBucket` creates an empty bucket only used to redirect www.FIXME.com traffic to your FIXME.com bucket and is only needed if you decide to not use a CloudFront CDN and just host unencrypted content from S3 only which is what I did initially.
+  - `WWWBucket` creates an empty bucket only used to redirect www.FIXME.com traffic to your FIXME.com bucket; only needed if you decide to not use a CloudFront CDN and just host unencrypted content from S3 only (which is what I did initially)

 ```scss
 ---